XervoIO/docker-base/README.md

 `/mnt`

-The base image requires a volume to be mounted at `/mnt` with a `mop` subdirectory.
+The volume mounted at `/mnt` requires the follow subdirectories to be created by the host system and accessible by the `mop` user/group.

-This directory is the mop user's HOME directory.
-The `mop` subdirectory must have sufficient permissions for the mop user to read/write.
+`/mnt/tmp` Temporary storage.
+The TEMP_DIR environment variable is defined to here.
+`/mnt/home` The mop user's home directory.
+The HOME environment variable is defined to here.

 ## Usage
 The Modulus base image is used like any other image:

 ```
-FROM: onmodulus/image-base:1.0
+FROM: onmodulus/image-base:1.0.0

 # Customizations